 The following is a description of the material terms of our amended and restated articles of association as they will be in effect upon the closing of this offering.
 The following descriptions of share capital and provisions of our amended and restated articles of association to be effective upon the closing of this offering are summaries and are qualified by reference to our amended and restated articles of association to be effective upon the closing of this offering, a copy of which is filed with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
 The description of the ordinary shares reflects changes to our capital structure that will occur upon the closing of this offering.

 Share Capital

-Our authorized share capital upon the closing of this offering will consist of 300,000,000 ordinary shares, no par value, of which 142,236,913 shares will be issued and outstanding.
+Our authorized share capital upon the closing of this offering will consist of shares will be issued and outstanding.